 Please note that any expiry date shown in words on the ticket screen is the last full day of the ticket, and does not reflect the period beyond midnight.
 This is so customers do not wrongly believe they have an additional full day's travel.

 The validity of single tickets varies across each First Bus region.
 For the most part, single tickets will remain valid for either 5 or 15 minutes once activated.
 The app will remind you of this before activating one.

-The First Bus App supports versions above and including iOS 10.1 and Android 4.
+The First Bus App supports versions above and including iOS 10.1 and Android 5.
+Google Play Services support for 4.0 ended in February 2019.
 Unfortunately, the Windows operating system is no longer supported; Microsoft discontinued updates for Windows Mobile in 2017.